-Audits of accredited and registered Rail Transport Operators (RTO) are a proactive measure and a key activity of ONRSR to:
+Audits of accredited and registered Rail Transport Operators (RTOs) are a proactive measure and a key activity of ONRSR to:

-- Monitor the implementation, application and effectiveness of RTO Safety Management System (SMS) and verify:
+- Monitor the implementation, application and effectiveness of the RTO's Safety Management System (SMS) and verify:

 - Provide formal regulatory advice, where necessary, as to whether an RTO is complying with its rail safety duties and legislative obligations.